TexteaInc/funix/README.md

 ## How to contribute

 Funix is open-sourced under the MIT License.
 Community contribution is not only welcomed but desired.
 Feel free to fork and make a pull request when you are ready.
-You can also report bugs, suggest new features, etc. via the [issue tracker](https://github.com/TexteaInc/funix/issues/new).
+You can also report bugs, suggest new features via the [issue tracker](https://github.com/TexteaInc/funix/issues/new) or our [Discord server](https://discord.gg/JyANAMUAHM).

 ## Acknowledgement